IMPORTANT RACE 2023 UPDATE

 Important Information for Residents

-This mailout was sent to every residential address in Penticton and is on display at City facilities plus the Lakeside Resort and Penticton Seniors' Centre.
+A mailout providing event information will be sent to every residential address in Penticton and will be on display at City facilities and Penticton Seniors' Centre.

 About IRONMAN Canada in Penticton